 4. Cut & attach wired ribbon

 Initially, I was only going to use three different, 2 1/2″ wide wired ribbons.
-In the end, I used six and layered them in two groups for more Valentine’s Day punch:
+In the end, I used six, layering them in two groups for more Valentine’s Day punch.

 - Black & white stripe